The EU Deforestation Regulation (EUDR) significantly changes how companies manage their supply chains to ensure products are deforestation-free.

 This postponement is intended to give businesses, third countries, and EU member states more time to fully prepare their due diligence systems.

-If approved by the European Parliament, the new compliance deadlines will be as follows:
+The new compliance deadlines will be as follows:

 - December 30, 2025: for large operators and traders